-I talk to drivers each day who are at a similar point.
+I talk to drivers each day who are in the early stages of selling their cars.
 For some, they are converting from plug-in hybrid (PHEV) to full battery electric vehicle (BEV).
-Others hope to make their secondary car -- maybe an older EV with shorter range -- into their primary car with a bigger battery.
+Others hope to trade their secondary car – maybe an older EV with shorter range – in for a primary car with a bigger battery.
 Still others are simply trading their EV for a new model.

-Some things never change.
-Whether selling an EV or a legacy internal combustion engine (ICE), it is still important to start with a baseline value.
-This creates a price floor that any similar car could be sold for in your area.
+With a Range Score in hand, you may want to cross-check your car's evaluation with non-EV specific resources.
+This creates a price floor that any similar car could be sold for in your area and will help you find the best price for your EV.
 I like to determine that figure by looking in three places -- think of it like triangulating your car’s value!

 Although these tools are designed for ICE cars, not electric cars, they can still be helpful.
 Most work by entering your vehicle information in exchange for a range of valuation.

 Some popular trade-in calculators include:

 - Consumer Reports